YannDubs/Neural-Process-Family/jupyter/text/CNPF.md

 One such example is the use of Thompson sampling algorithms for e.g., contextual bandits or Bayesian optimisation, which require a model to produce samples.
 ```

-In the next chapter, we will see one approach to solving both these issues by treating the representation as a latent variable in the latent Neural Process sub-family.
+In the next chapter, we will see one approach to solving both these issues by treating the representation as a latent variable.
+This leads us to the _latent_ Neural Process family (LNPF).

 [^densityChannel]: Alernatively, these would be vectors in $\mathbb{R}^4$ if we were modelling RGB images.